em1e/YouTubeTrends/README.md

 password: `airflow`

 ## What did I learn?
-I learned a lot during a small window, Airflow, DAGs, dbt, Youtube API and all that stuff was completely new to me!
-Gotta say I overall enjoyed the debugging and learning process C:
+I learned a lot during a small window, Airflow, DAGs, dbt, Youtube API.
+There were a LOT of things that were completely new to me!
+Gotta say I overall enjoyed the debugging and learning process over these past few days C:

 ![airflow_dashboard](assets/airflow_dag_runs.png)
 ![output](assets/output_files.png)